SQream/sqream_docs/reference/sql/sql_functions/user_defined_functions/scalar_sql_udf.rst

 Scalar SQL UDF
 -----------------------
-A **scalar SQL UDF** is a user-defined function that returns a single value such as the sum of a group of values.
-Scalar UDFs are different than table-valued functions, which return a result set in the form of a table.
+A **scalar SQL UDF** is a user-defined function that returns a single value, such as the sum of a group of values.
+Scalar UDFs are different than table-value functions, which return a result set in the form of a table.

 This page describes the correct syntax when building simple scalar UDFs and provides three examples.